 Lifting weights above your head or your shoulders can stress the spine and these movements should be avoided.

 Stretching should be an essential part of your low back pain workout.
 Stretching glutes, hamstrings and quads can have great benefits for reducing tightness and improving flexibility and range of motion.

 9. Get your cardio on

-High impact cardio that puts stress on your joints should be avoided but low impact walking, step machines or ellipticals, or even stationary bikes can help you get your calorie burn on without sacrificing your spine.
+High impact cardio that puts stress on your joints should be avoided but low impact exercises like walking, step machines, ellipticals, or even stationary bikes can help you get your calorie burn on without sacrificing your spine.

 10. Skip the toe touch